Animal Policy & Regulatory Issues

-In the U.S., livestock and poultry products account for over half of U.S. agricultural cash receipts, often exceeding $100 billion per year.
-This topic examines issues that are relevant to different livestock commodities, such as price reporting or animal health and welfare.
+In the U.S., livestock and poultry products account for over $120 billion in agricultural cash receipts in most years.
+This page examines issues relevant to livestock commodities including price reporting and animal health and welfare.

 The Federal Government administers policy and publishes regulations for livestock and livestock-related issues through USDA and other Federal agencies.
 Policy covers programs ranging from livestock insurance to environmental conservation programs.
 Livestock and meat production and marketing are influenced by Federal regulations on manure storage and disposal, animal health and safety, mandatory price reporting, and country-of-origin labeling influence how livestock and meat are produced and marketed.

-The Agricultural Act of 2014 (2014 Farm Bill) provides disaster assistance to livestock producers under three programs: Livestock Indemnity Program; Livestock Forage Program; and Emergency Assistance for Livestock, Honeybees, and Farm-Raised Fish.
-For further information on these programs, see Disaster Assistance Program.
+The Agricultural Improvement Act of 2018 (2018 Farm Act) provides disaster assistance to livestock producers under three programs: Livestock Indemnity Program; Livestock Forage Program; and Emergency Assistance for Livestock, Honeybees, and Farm-Raised Fish.
+For further information on these programs, see Disaster Assistance Programs.

-When livestock producers are under financial duress, USDA's Agricultural Marketing Service (AMS) may purchase meats, poultry, fish, and egg products for domestic feeding programs to stabilize prices through its Food Purchases program.
+When livestock producers are under financial duress, USDA's Agricultural Marketing Service (AMS) may purchase meat, poultry, fish, and egg products for domestic feeding programs to stabilize prices through its Food Purchase programs.

 USDA's Risk Management Agency offers insurance for cattle, swine, and lamb that protects against declining livestock prices or shrinking gross margins (livestock price minus feed costs).

 USDA's Animal and Plant Health Inspection Service (APHIS) oversees USDA's Disease Eradication, Animal Health Surveillance System, and Emergency Management Response System.
 It is Federal policy to pay an indemnity based on fair market value for any animals seized and destroyed for public or animal health reasons.

-The discovery in December 2003 of bovine spongiform encephalopathy (BSE, or mad cow disease) in a dairy cow in Washington State led USDA to announce additional safeguards to bolster U.S. protection systems against BSE and further protect public health.
+The discovery in December 2003 of bovine spongiform encephalopathy (BSE, or mad cow disease) in a dairy cow in Washington State led USDA to announce additional safeguards to bolster U.S. protection against BSE and further protect public health.
 APHIS provides the latest USDA information on BSE.